BofA Securities lifts CSX Corporation [CSX] price estimate. Who else is bullish?

 BofA Securities have made an estimate for CSX Corporation shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on August 04, 2023.

-CSX Corporation [CSX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.44.
-With this latest performance, CSX shares dropped by -8.81% in over the last four-week period, additionally sinking by -1.22% over the last 6 months – not to mention a drop of -9.72% in the past year of trading.
+CSX Corporation [CSX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.39.
+With this latest performance, CSX shares dropped by -8.42% in over the last four-week period, additionally sinking by -0.77% over the last 6 months – not to mention a drop of -10.47% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and CSX Corporation [CSX] shares currently have an operating margin of +37.35 and a Gross Margin at +38.31.
 CSX Corporation’s Net Margin is presently recorded at +28.05.